 This show-stopping crab soup is a restaurant-quality bisque of sorts that’s smooth as velvet and fairly brimming with fresh crab.
 It’s also certain to impress, so we strongly suggest you prepare yourself for a flood of compliments.–Angie Zoobkoff

-- 2 blue or spider crab shells, including legs and body (about 400 g), crab picked and reserved
+- 2 blue or spider crab shells, including legs and body, crab picked and reserved

 - A few parsley stalks (optional)

 - 1 or 2 garlic cloves, bashed

 - 8 1/2 cups cold water

 - 1 yellow onion, chopped

 - 1 small fennel bulb, trimmed and chopped